dobrakmato/brainfuck-interpreter/README.md

 If the program has unmatched brackets, the exit code 4 is returned.

+Interpreter performs some optimizations.
+To see what are they check the **Optimizations** part.

 ## Building

 You can build the project using CMake to generate build files and then using your favorite build tool.